abdrahmansoltan/Learning-Notes/JavaScript/00-JS_Advanced_concepts.md

 There’s an endless loop, where the JavaScript engine waits for tasks, executes them and then sleeps, waiting for more tasks.

+Mainly its job is to always check "is the call stack empty?".
+If it is, then it checks the **task queue** and **microtask queue** and executes the oldest task (the task that is waiting the longest time to be executed) and then goes back to check the call stack again.

 - The general algorithm of the engine:

   1. While there are tasks: execute them, starting with the oldest task.